sdfadigas/randomApp/README.md

-# projetos_flutter
+# RandomApp

-A new Flutter project.
+A simple new Flutter project that generates random phrases

 ## Getting Started